maxamundsen/previous/README.md

 You should now have a binary called `webdawgengine.exe`.
 Compiling this way will yield a "Release mode" binary, which is ready for deployment.

 Note that a `config.json` file is required for the application to start.
-If you use the included , it also requires the `/wwwroot` directory to be present.
+When initializing static routes, `/wwwroot` must also be present.

 ### Debug Build
 If you want to build a debug binary, install the dlv debugger, and execute the following from the project directory: